Overview of Black Hat SEO Techniques

 When someone creates a few blogs just for the purpose of building links for his main site, we call it a Private Blog Network.
 The Smaller blog doesn’t link to each other; instead, they only link to the main site.
 The content in these blogs is usually around the same topic.
 Now, in order to get more link juice, Black Hat SEOs typically buy off expired domains with high Domain Authority and Page Authority, and because these are dirt cheap in many cases, PBNs are getting a wider use.

 With time, Google and other search engines have become smarter in understanding and detecting private blog networks.
-When a PBN is caught, Google imposes a massive penalty to the site, and it can be a devastating effect on site rankings if the site is caught.
+However, when a PBN is caught, Google imposes a massive penalty to the site, and it can be a devastating effect on site rankings if the site is caught.

 7)Using Link Farms to get more backlinks